 So how do we become better active listeners?

 2. Pay attention to the person who is talking and maintain good eye contact.
-Good listeners show genuine interest by asking probing questions and more importantly, they don’t interrupt or offer solutions mid conversation.
+Good listeners show genuine interest by asking probing questions and more importantly they don’t interrupt or offer solutions mid conversation.

 4. Wait until the person has finished talking before commenting because they may just want to sound off to somebody.
 Remember to always withhold your own assumptions to prevent jumping to conclusions.
 Give them a chance to get whatever it is off their chest.

-Always remember to be honest and empathetic, but most of all be kind.
+We all express our emotions in very different ways, so try not to judge people whilst you’re listening.
+Always be honest and empathetic, but most of all be kind.
 If you can’t be kind, be quiet!

 https://www.oaxlifecoaching.com/book-your-free-consultation/